mpous/helium-data-hotspot-browser/README.md

-# Helium data-only Hotspot
+# Helium data-only Hotspot with the balena Browser block

-This is a balena version based on the Nebra helium hotspot.
+This is a balena version based on the Nebra helium data-only hotspot running along with the [browser block](https://github.com/balenablocks/browser) and the [audio block](https://github.com/balenablocks/audio).

+This is the perfect configuration to run a data-only Helium Hotspot with a digital signage display.

 ## Disclaimer